vmware-archive/go-reminders/README.md

 ##### Standalone
-For instance To invoke go-reminders with a mysql database at mysql.corp.local:3306, with user credentials as root/rootpasswd, the
+For instance To invoke go-reminders with a mysql database at mysql.corp.local:3306, with user credentials as root/rootpasswd, issue the following command:
-following:

     HOST=mysql.corp.local:3306 USER=root PASSWD=rootpasswd DBTYPE=mysql cmd/go-reminders/go-reminders